marcel-dempers/docker-development-youtube-series/monitoring/logging/fluentd/kubernetes/README.md

 We have 3 files in our `fluentd-configmap.yaml` :
 * fluent.conf: Our main config which includes all other configurations
+* pods-kind-fluent.conf: `tail` config that sources all pod logs on the `kind` cluster.
+  Note: `kind` cluster writes its log in a different format
-* pods-fluent.conf: `tail` config that sources all pod logs on the `kubernetes` host
+* pods-fluent.conf: `tail` config that sources all pod logs on the `kubernetes` host in the cloud. <br/>
+  Note: When running K8s in the cloud, logs may go into JSON format.
-* file-fluent.conf: `match` config to capture all logs and write it to file for testing log collection
+* file-fluent.conf: `match` config to capture all logs and write it to file for testing log collection </br>
+  Note: This is great to test if collection of logs works
 * elastic-fluent.conf: `match` config that captures all logs and sends it to `elasticseach`

 Let's deploy our `configmap`: